exercises is a shitty measure.

 Yes there is.
 There are plenty of dyels who spam 3 sets of 8-12 and never get beyond noobie gains because they don't mange their rep ranges, don't manage the weight they use, and don't do variations.
 That's unless they decide to go on a big enough cycle like the guy in that pic, in which case if they respond well to the cycle, then they blow up in spit of still being a beginner lifter who just spams machines.

 It's just a stupid statement because virtually nobody's goals are actually that mono-dimensional.
 Dudes want to be bigger.
 Dudes also want to be stronger.
-Dudes want to fuck longer and harder, and dudes also want to be lithe and mobile even as they age.
+Dudes want to frick longer and harder, and dudes also want to be lithe and mobile even as they age.
 Dudes want all kinds of things out of their training, so it's really pedantic every time some nattering know-it-all comes along to remind everyone that a person could theoretically fixate on one narrow training goal and let all the others slide while doing as little as possible to achieve that one thing.

 what is the cat drinking?